Guide to Advanced Surgery for The Spine

 Why Choose Cedars-Sinai Marina del Rey Hospital for Vertebral Compression Fractures?

 At Cedars-Sinai Marina del Rey Hospital, our well-trained team of spinal surgeons can manage vertebral compression fractures with either surgical or non-surgical treatment options.
 The course of treatment prescribed depends on the severity of the spinal trauma and the patient's overall health.

 Vertebral compression fractures (VCF) occur when the spinal bones or vertebrae collapse or break down as a result of trauma or disease.
 VCF often affects the thoracic segment of the spine, particularly the lower portion.
 VCF is most common in patients with osteoporosis.
 About 25% of postmenopausal women have been affected by VCF in the United States.
 VCFs are more common in women than in men.
 People who have experienced a VCF due to osteoporosis are at five times greater risk of developing a second VCF.
 There may be mild or no symptoms at all associated with a VCF.

-Surgical Procedures Performed at Marina Del Rey Hospital for Vertebral Compression Fractures
+Surgical Procedures Performed at Cedars-Sinai Marina del Rey Hospital for Vertebral Compression Fractures

 Surgical treatment of vertebral compression fractures is considered when a patient has persisting severe pain that cannot be resolved with conservative treatment methods.
 The two minimally invasive surgical options available for VCF are vertebral augmentation methods, such as kyphoplasty and vertebroplasty.
 The most suitable method is chosen based on the type of VCF.